oamiSoriebiR/DA-project2/README.md

 ### "Free" Algorithm Approach (T2.4)

-Our custom algorithm uses a **Priority-Based Hybrid Strategy**.
-It modifies the basic simplify phase by using a *Smallest-Degree-First* priority queue instead of a standard stack.
-If an impasse is reached, it evaluates the graph's overall density:
+Our custom algorithm uses a **Dynamic Efficiency Threshold** strategy, actively combining both spilling and splitting based on graph pressure.
+When an impasse is reached, it evaluates the web with the highest degree:

-- If the graph is highly dense (near-clique), it triggers **Spilling**.
-- If the graph has distinct localized clusters of high degree, it triggers **Splitting**.
+- **Split Efficiency Metric:** It calculates `Live_Range_length(Node) / Degree(Node)` for the target web.
+- **Dynamic Cutoff:** It compares this efficiency against a threshold inversely proportional to the number of available registers ($1.5 / N$).
+- **Decision:** If the web's efficiency falls below this cutoff (or if the web spans $\le 2$ lines), splitting would only cause fragment pollution, so the web is **spilled**.
+Otherwise, it is **split**.
-This dynamic choice prevents the pitfalls of aggressively splitting highly connected graphs or foolishly spilling easily splittable webs.
+This adaptive choice prevents the pitfalls of over-splitting highly connected but short-lived webs.

 ---